Typical roof inspection steps

 Why homeowners should avoid climbing onto the roof

-Because of these risks, safety experts generally recommend that homeowners do not attempt to inspect the roof themselves.
-Professional roof inspectors often use safety equipment, ladders, harnesses, and drones to evaluate roof conditions safely.
+For safety, this page recommends staying off the roof and requesting an inspection if damage is suspected.
+Professional roof inspectors often use safety equipment, ladders, harnesses, and drones to evaluate roof conditions more safely.

 How storm damage is usually documented